By SUSAN CALLAHAN, Associate Editor and Featured Columnist

 After the cancer finding, manufacturers have introduced three other sweeteners, aspartame (Nutrasweet, Equal), sucralose (Splenda) and stevia.

-Now, scientists have discovred that these artificial sweeteners cause changes in your bodies insulin response, which can lead to diabetes.
+Now, scientists have discovered that most of these artificial sweeteners cause changes in your bodies insulin response, which can lead to diabetes.
 And the sweeteners make you gain weight.
+The only possible exception is stevia, which so far has not been linked to increases in diabetes risk.

 Scientists from the Weizmann Institute in Israel have performed several studies on both lab rats and humans to test this causal connection between sugar substitutes, diabetes and weight gain.